-What Can a Handyman Do in Muscogee in Muscogee County, Georgia?
+What Can a Handyman Do Without a License in Muscogee in Muscogee County, Georgia?

 In Muscogee County (Columbus area), most “handyman” work is not state-licensed as a general contractor as long as you stay under Georgia’s contractor licensing threshold (generally $2,500 per job) and you do not perform work reserved to licensed trades (electrical, plumbing, HVAC, low-voltage alarm, etc.).
 Even when a state contractor license is not required, you typically still need a City of Columbus (Muscogee County consolidated) business license/occupational tax certificate and may need building permits for certain projects.